Samsung/tizen-docs/docs/application/tizen-studio/web-tools/index.md

 # Web Tools

-This section explains about various web application development tools supported in Tizen Studio.
-Tizen Studio IDE provides powerful tool chains to ease web-based app development and provides a platform that is consistent and faster.
+This page explains about various web application development tools supported in Tizen Studio.
+Tizen Studio IDE provides powerful tool chains to ease web-based app development and provides a platform that is consistent and fast.

-Using Tizen Studio IDE and the web tools, you can create the following features in your web apps:
+Using Tizen Studio IDE and the web tools, you can create the web app that is:
-- Reliable app that loads instantly
+- Reliable: Loads instantly
-- Intuitive app that gives seamless and immersive user experience
+- Intuitive: Gives seamless and immersive user experience
-- Responsive app that responds quickly to user interactions on any device
+- Responsive: Responds quickly to user interactions on any device
-- Discoverable app that can be found easily through search engines
+- Discoverable: Found easily through search engines

 > **Note**
 >
 > Most of the web features discussed in this section are supported in TV Web application development as well.
 However, TV-specific details are not included in this section.
 For more information on TV application development tools, see [Samsung Developers Smart TV site](http://developer.samsung.com/tv/develop).

-Following are the various web application development phases and their respective tools:
+The web application development phases and the tools used in each phase are as follows:

 |Development Phases |Description|
 |----|:---|